 - Support early childhood education, health, and nutrition activities.

-- Support water, sanitation, health, and livelihoods.
+- Support water, sanitation, health care.

 - Provide protection for vulnerable refugees.

 - Provide a shelter for women and girls refugees who are survivors of gender-based violence (GBV).

 - Support a vocational training program for refugees.

 - Any other activities that support refugees or returnees.